What Are Dzi Beads? Understanding the Dzi Beads Meaning

 Why are Dzi beads so expensive?

 Dzi beads are expensive due to their rarity, historical significance, and the craftsmanship involved in creating them.
-Genuine antique dzi beads, particularly those from ancient Tibetan origins, are highly prized and can command high prices due to the skilled artisans who craft them.
-The value is also influenced by the bead’s condition, age, pattern, and the number of “eyes.”
+Genuine antique dzi beads, particularly those of ancient Tibetan origin, are highly prized and can command high prices due to the skill of the artisans who craft them.
+The value is also influenced by the bead's condition, age, pattern, and the number of “eyes.”

 On which hand do you wear Dzi beads?